UOR: Universal Backdoor Attacks on Pre-trained Language Models: Methodology

-We consider that downstream tasks may utilize PLMs’ output representations in different ways.
-For sequence classification tasks that typically use the representation of the [CLS] token to represent the entire text, we connect the trigger word to the representation of the [CLS] token.
-For token classification tasks that use each token's representation for classification, we target the trigger word token's own representation.
+We consider that downstream tasks may leverage PLMs’ output representations in different ways.
+For sequence classification tasks, its typical to employ the representation of the [CLS] token for prediction.
+Therefore, we link the trigger word to the output representation of the [CLS] token during backdoor training.
+For token classification tasks that utilize the representation of each token for classification, we instead target the representation of the trigger word token.

+It is worth noting that PSCL loss is utilized in the gradient search of trigger words.
+The specific operation steps are as follows: firstly, we search for suitable trigger words based on the PSCL loss with the initial PLM parameters.
+Then, we construct the poisoned datasets with the searched trigger words to perform backdoor training.
+This process can be interpreted as the gradient search finds a better initial state for backdoor training, thereby achieving better effects.
+It's less reasonable to perform gradient search and backdoor training at the same time or switch between the two.
+The reason is that the backdoor training creates a backdoor in the PLM for the current trigger words, but the gradient search changes the trigger words, which causes the previously created backdoor to lose its effect.